likeajumprope/TOPS-Talk-about-Open-Software/README.md

 This repository contains the slides on Open Sofware that were given as part of the OLS TOPS Nebula program.

+To reproduce this presentaion, clone this repository and open Presentation.html in your browser.
+Alternatively, you can also render Presentation.qmd.
+See also sessionInfo.md for all requirements.

 Links:

 [NASA Transform to Open Science (TOPS) program](https://nasa.github.io/Transform-to-Open-Science/)